zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## About Me

 I am currently a tenure-track assistant professor at the [School of Cyber Science and Technology](https://icsr.zju.edu.cn) in [Zhejiang University](https://www.zju.edu.cn).
 My research interests include **web security** and **software security**.
-Recently, I have been focusing on investigating security threats on the web and other related applications.
+Recently, I have been focusing on investigating security threats on the web and other related applications, e.g., mobile apps, hybrid desktop apps etc.

 I received my Ph.D degree from the Chinese University of Hong Kong in 2022, where I was fortunate to be supervised by [Prof. Wei Meng](https://www.cse.cuhk.edu.hk/~wei).
 Prior to CUHK, I received my B.Eng in Computer Science and Technology from Wuhan University in 2018.

 ## Recruiment

 I am looking for **self-motivated** and **emotionally mature** Ph.D. and master students who **have strong programming skills**.
 You may find more information about our application and admission process [HERE](http://www.cs.zju.edu.cn/csen/2022/0817/c27006a2609353/page.htm).

-If you are interested, feel free to contact me.
+<ins>Please note that our group works on technically challenging problems.
+I would provide support and help whenever necessary.
+In the meanwhile, I expect the Ph.D. students to be smart, willing to learn, and dedicated to security research.</ins> If you are well prepared, feel free to contact me.

 ## News

-- [2023.10] Our paper on GDPR and CCPA compliance analysis of websites has been accepted by ICSE'24.
+- <ins>[2023.10]</ins> Our paper on GDPR and CCPA compliance analysis of websites has been accepted by ICSE'24.
 Congrats to You Zhou!
-- [2023.04] I am on the Program Committee of [ISSTA'24](https://2024.issta.org).
+- <ins>[2023.04]</ins> I am on the Program Committee of [ISSTA'24](https://2024.issta.org).
-- [2022.06] I am on the Program Committee of ESEC/FSE'23.
+- <ins>[2022.06]</ins> I am on the Program Committee of ESEC/FSE'23.

 ## Services